Ewicks/Ivory-e-commerce/TESTING.md

 ![Bug](docs/images/unfixed-bug-header.png)

 - The toast notification does not update image but updates the title when adding item of clothing to basket.

-- The homepage vertical line goes further down when the height of the devices increases.

 - Number of comments will be the same for all products